diegopau/PowerDirHasher/README.md

 # Viewing the .hashes files

 This is up to you and there are many options to open CSV files, but in case you are looking for options, in my case I use [NirSoft's CSVFileView](https://www.nirsoft.net/utils/csv_file_view.html) for it's simplicity and because it can ignore the remark lines (the initial lines with comments).
-It is not open source though, as far as I know, so use at your own risk.
+It is not open source though, as far as I know, so use it at your own risk.
 Also, please remember that there are those initial lines with comments containing important information, and that whenever you need to check that metadata, you should open the CSV file with a text editor.

 # Safety measures